-- The hearing is as informal as possible. - Witnesses are only required to attend for the part of the hearing in which they give their evidence. - After introductions, the complainant is invited to explain their complaint, and be followed by their witnesses. - The Headteacher may question both the complainant and the witnesses after each has spoken. - The Headteacher is then invited to explain the school's actions and be followed by the school's witnesses. - The complainant may question both the Headteacher and the witnesses after each has spoken. - The panel may ask questions at any point. - The complainant is then invited to sum up their complaint. - The Headteacher is then invited to sum up the school's actions and response to the complaint. - Both parties leave together while the panel decides on the issues. - The chair explains that both parties will hear from the panel within a set time scale.
+- The hearing is as informal as possible. - Witnesses are only required to attend for the part of the hearing in which they give their evidence. - After introductions, the complainant is invited to explain their complaint, and be followed by their witnesses. - The Headteacher or Executive Headteacher may question both the complainant and the witnesses after each has spoken. - The Headteacher or Executive Headteacher is then invited to explain the school's actions and be followed by the school's witnesses. - The complainant may question both the Headteacher or Executive Headteacher and the witnesses after each has spoken. - The panel may ask questions at any point. - The complainant is then invited to sum up their complaint. - The Headteacher or Executive Headteacher is then invited to sum up the school's actions and response to the complaint. - Both parties leave together while the panel decides on the issues. - The chair explains that both parties will hear from the panel within a set time scale.